zuckpa1999/zuck-blog-v3/content/blog/recap-how-i-landed-my-1st-dev-job-in-thailand.md

 <br/>

- Keep in mind that this blog is solely based on my personal experience. **You might/ might not have a similar experience as I did**, but I will try my best to highlight common insights / discernible patterns from my journey, so it's as beneficial as possible for people who are looking for a dev job.
+ Keep in mind that this blog is solely based on my personal experience. **You might have a different  experience compared to mine**.
+Still, I will try my best to highlight common insights / discernible patterns from my journey, so it's as beneficial as possible for people looking for a dev job.

 <br/>